Manimaranbalaji/DC-motor-directional-control-using-Altium-software/README.md

-# DC-motor-directional-control-using-Altium-software
-# Exp-9--Design-a- DC motor direction control-circuit-using-Altium-software-and-generate-the-Gerber-file.
+# Exp-9 Design a DC motor direction control circuit using Altium software and generate the Gerber file.
-# AIM:
+## AIM:
 To design the schematic and PCB layout diagram of an DC motor direction control circuit using Altium software.
-# EQUIPMENT REQUIRED:
+## EQUIPMENT REQUIRED:
 ●	Hardware: Personal Computer (PC)<br>
 ●	Software: Altium  <br>
-# PROCEDURE:
+## PROCEDURE:
 •  Open Altium & create a project<br>
 File → New → Project → choose PCB Project.
 Give it a name and folder.<br>
 •  Add a schematic sheet<br>